RamneekSingh24/Spotify-Script/README.md

-;create a shortcut for spotify app, right click on it  => properties ;add --minimized tag in the target field ;C:\Users\DELL\AppData\Roaming\Spotify\Spotify.exe --minimized ;Shit + right click on the shortcut and copy path of the shortcut ;set the PATH variable accordingly, defined in ^q::
+;create a shortcut for spotify app, right click on it  => properties ;add --minimized tag in the target field ;C:\Users\DELL\AppData\Roaming\Spotify\Spotify.exe --minimized ;Shift + right click on the shortcut and copy path of the shortcut ;set the PATH variable accordingly, defined in ^q::

 ;to use, close spotify if it is open and press ctrl + q